luisdza/luis-de-sousa-dot-com/content/blog/outsourcing_ubuntu.md

 > **As the AI race accelerates, the closure of South Africa’s TENET mirror exposes cracks in Africa’s digital sovereignty.**
 >
-> In Silicon Valley and Shenzhen, AI is fed by vast open-source repositories and mirrored infrastructure.
+> In Silicon Valley and Shenzhen, the AI boom is powered by vast open-source repositories and mirrored infrastructure.
 In Africa, one of the continent’s few mirrors has just gone dark.
 The decision raises uncomfortable questions: **can Africa participate as a peer in the global tech ecosystem, or will it remain dependent on servers in the US, Europe, and China?**

 Earlier this month, **TENET** - the non-profit created to serve South African universities and research institutions - announced it will decommission its long-standing mirror service ([mirror.ac.za](https://mirror.ac.za/)).
 For years, it has hosted **Linux distributions, CRAN (for the R programming language), and other open-source repositories**.
 The reasons given are practical: *ageing hardware, declining local demand, and stronger international connectivity*.
 On paper, few will notice the change.